operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 *[Shurthi](https://twitter.com/shurru), [NodeBoats workshop](https://www.facebook.com/media/set/?set=a.615900415180712.1073741830.224477610989663&type=3) facilitator at [JS Conf Asia 2014](http://2014.jsconf.asia/), tracking a participant's boat controlled with Spark Core, VoodooSpark, Spark-io and Johnny Five.*

 I hope this article gave you not only the initial steps for getting started, but plenty of resource to hack on your own or even get involved with the community!
-It might be challengin at start, but seeing your code literally come to life in the physical world will be immensely rewarding.
+It might be challenging at start, but seeing your code literally come to life in the physical world will be immensely rewarding.

 Come and hack away with electronics and JavaScript!